samblenny/markab-lab/README.md

-The point of all this is to have a simple, stable system for working on long-term small-scale projects in areas like illustration, music, writing, game dev, and language learning.
+The point of all this is to have a simple, stable system for working on long-term small-scale projects in areas like illustration, music, writing, game dev, language learning, and perhaps embedded devices.
 The primary emphasis is on "simple" and "stable" because those qualities are important for working on long-term projects without having to waste a lot of time on fixing things that break and decay.

 Similar to how acid-free paper is good for making books that last for a long time, and climate controlled vaults are good for storing originals of film or